Marunenko, Jacob "Russian Jack"

 Marunenko immigrated to the United States in either 1912 or 1915, depending on which records are to be believed.
 One source, the April 1915 ships’ passenger arrival list, indicates that he first arrived in Canada, landing at Halifax in April 1912.
 Using the alias, "John Marchin," he listed his last permanent residence as Princeton, British Columbia, and occupation as a laborer.
 In April 1915, he entered the United States through the port of entry at Oroville, Washington, in north-central Washington, and indicated that he was directly proceeding to Skagway.4 Marunenko’s 1951 declaration of intention for naturalization indicates that he first traveled on a Canadian Pacific Railway train south from Canada to Blaine, Washington in May 1915.5 The 1920 U.S. Census says that he came to the United States in 1912, the same year his son was born.6

 It was common for the head of the family to come first, to save, and to send for the family later.
 In his naturalization records and other official documents, Marunenko never denied having a family.
 Once in the United States, there is no indication that he ever returned to Ukraine or that his family ever joined him.
-It is unknown how much contact there was between Marunenko and his family after he left Ukraine for the new world.7
+According to family sources, shortly after he settled in Alaska, he contacted his wife, Melania, and their two children.
+Due to the family's impoverished circumstances in the village of Parievka, she was unable to leave.
+The family never talked openly about him, because if anyone said they had a relative in the United States, the entire family could suffer prosecution by local authorities--they might even be killed.7

 Arrival and Early Life in Anchorage